iamcco/vim-language-server/README.md

 - if you want to speed up index, change `gap` to smaller and `count` to greater, this will cause high CPU usage for some time
 - if you don't want to index vim's runtimepath files, set `runtimepath` to `false` and you will not get any suggest from those files.
-- while `fromRuntimepath` is true, if you have install too many plugins it will slow down the complete

 ## Usage